Anxiety

 The Next Step

 A certain level of anxiety is normal.
-However, if you find that your feelings of overwhelm are affecting your day-to-day living, and are causing concern to those around you, then it’s important to ask for help.
+However, if you find that your feelings of overwhelm are affecting your day-to-day living, and are causing concern to those around you, then it’s OK to ask for help.

 Healing happens in relationship, so making an appointment for an initial consultation is a good place to start.
 Together we can explore issues that could be triggering your anxiety, addressing them in a safe and supportive environment.